-I’m another Nepali living abroad and devastated by all the misery and devestation in the country due to series of earthquakes since 25th April.
+I’m another Nepali living abroad and devastated by all the misery and devastation in the country due to series of earthquakes since 25th April.
 Even if I want to, I cannot do much from here.
 So here is my idea.
 Humour me for a moment.
 Seriously.

 Nepal is not just a gorgeous country, but sometimes it is also referred to as the land of Lord Shiva.
 Now everybody should know who he is.
 As Nepal is also predominantly a Hindu country, majority of people are possibly praying to him, after all, he is of the trinity, and is the God of destruction.
-Or more preciesely, the God at the end of the chain who has the heavy task of ending things that began, a reality of life.
+Or more precisely, the God at the end of the chain who has the heavy task of ending things that began, a reality of life.
 He also happens to be a deity I revere for his values.
 Nepal, also has the world famous Pashupati temple in Kathmandu, aka, the biggest and most revered Lord Shiva temple.

 So I have just been struck with this idea: what if I do a large, almost metre by metre painting on canvas of him, as long as it takes me to do.
 I will blog about it, Tweet it etc.